 To optimize displacement estimator $f_\theta(\cdot)$ and scoring estimator $g_\phi(\cdot)$ in training, we propose a collaborative strategy summarized in \cref{alg:training}.
 Since the parameter update of the displacement estimator and scoring estimator is correlated, as defined in \cref{eq:disp_est} and \cref{eq:scoring_final}, the noise in gradients tends to get exacerbated in the early stage of training when both estimators fail to provide each other an accurate prediction in order to properly optimize.
 To prevent this, we propose a warm-up stage that trains $f_\theta(\cdot)$ and $g_\phi(\cdot)$ individually for $N_w$ epochs to reduce the error propagation in between.
 After the warm-up stage, we perform alternating optimization for both estimators.

-By training our proposed adaptive framework using the above optimization strategy summarized in \cref{alg:training}, we prevent the displacement estimator from drifting away from noisy gradients due to the nuisance variables such as covisibility and noise by re-weighting the error residuals using our adaptive correspondence scoring.
+By training our proposed adaptive framework using the above optimization strategy (\cref{alg:training}), we prevent the displacement estimator from drifting due to noisy gradients induced by nuisance variables such as covisibility and noise by re-weighting the error residuals using our adaptive correspondence scoring.